When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

 \subsubsection{Gradient Descent Solutions}

-In a MTL context, \cite{MTL-as-MOO} shows that MTL optimisation can be regarded as a MOO problem using MGDA and demonstrates that solving \cref{eq:moo-minimisation} is equivalent to finding the min-norm point in the convex hull formed by the input points.
+In a MTL context, \citet{MTL-as-MOO} show that MTL optimisation can be regarded as a MOO problem using MGDA and demonstrates that solving \cref{eq:moo-minimisation} is equivalent to finding the min-norm point in the convex hull formed by the input points.
 That is, finding the closest point in a convex hull to a query point.
-As a result, \cite{MTL-as-MOO} obtains the aggregated projection of the task-specific gradient vector updates.
-Subsequently, to solve \cref{eq:moo-minimisation}, \cite{MTL-as-MOO} uses the Frank-Wolfe solver \cite{Frank-Wolfe} and ensures, with negligible additional training time, the convergence to a Pareto-optimal solution.
+As a result, \citet{MTL-as-MOO} obtain the aggregated projection of the task-specific gradient vector updates.
+Subsequently, to solve \cref{eq:moo-minimisation}, \citet{MTL-as-MOO} use the Frank-Wolfe solver \cite{Frank-Wolfe} and ensures, with negligible additional training time, the convergence to a Pareto-optimal solution.
 CAGrad \cite{conflict-averse-gradient-descent-for-mtl} generalises the MGDA algorithm and chooses to ensure the convergence of the MTL objective to the equally weighted average of task-respective losses.
 To achieve this, CAGrad \cite{conflict-averse-gradient-descent-for-mtl} first obtains an average vector $d$ of individual task updates $g_{i}$.
-Then, it aims to find an update vector $g_{w}^{t}$ on a pre-defined ball around $d$, which maximises the conflict between ${T}$ tasks defined as: $- \min_{i \in {T}} \langle g_{i},d \rangle$.
+Then, it aims to find an update vector $g_{w}^{t}$ on a pre-defined ball around $d$, which maximises the worst local improvement between ${T}$ tasks defined as: $\max_{d\in \mathbb{R}} \min_{i \in {T}} \langle g_{i},d \rangle$.
+This way, CAGrad \cite{conflict-averse-gradient-descent-for-mtl} balances the different task-specific objectives.
 Furthermore, the authors show the dominance of CAGrad in a semi-supervised setting compared to MGDA \cite{MTL-as-MOO}.
 However, this approach ensures the convergence to any point along the Pareto front which might not be representative of the desired task balance, an unbalanced solution might be preferred to enhance a target task.
 Therefore, Pareto MTL \cite{Pareto-MTL} proposes generalising MGDA to generate a set of multiple Pareto optimal solutions along the Pareto front which would serve as different trade-offs to choose from.
-To achieve this, \cite{Pareto-MTL} takes inspiration from \cite{mmo-decomposition} and decomposes the objective space into $K$ well-distributed unit preference vectors $u_{k}$ to guide solutions.
+To achieve this, \citet{Pareto-MTL} take inspiration from \cite{mmo-decomposition} and decomposes the objective space into $K$ well-distributed unit preference vectors $u_{k}$ to guide solutions.
 Formally, this is achieved through a sub-problem to \cref{eq:moo-minimisation} where a dot-product maximisation constraint is imposed between $u_{k}$ and a given vector $v$ to guide the learning onto a targeted area of the Pareto front.
-A sub-region is defined as shown in \cref{eq:partition-pareto}:
+A sub-region is defined as: